bryanseah234/iphoneFrame2020/README.md

-# autoiPhoneFrame
+# Auto iPhone Frame
 Temporary solution for laziness and all usage requirements must be met for script to run properly.
-Project was created mainly for creation of mobile phone images in PW.
+Was created mainly for creation of mobile phone images in PW.

 # Usage